Yemmy1602/Sales-Performance-Analysis/README.md

 SELECT Region, COUNT(*) AS SalesTransactionsNumber FROM SalesData
-GROUP BY Region;
+GROUP BY Region

 SELECT TOP 1 Product, SUM(totalsales) AS TotalSales FROM SalesData
 GROUP BY Product
-ORDER BY TotalSales DESC;
+ORDER BY TotalSales DESC

 SELECT  Product,  SUM(totalsales) AS TotalRevenue
 FROM SalesData
+GROUP BY ProductSELECT Month(OrderDate) AS Month,
+    SUM(totalsales) AS MonthlySalesTotal
+FROM SalesData WHERE YEAR(OrderDate) = '2024'
+GROUP BY Month(OrderDate)
+ORDER BY Month

+SELECT Month(OrderDate) AS Month,
+    SUM(totalsales) AS MonthlySalesTotal
+FROM SalesData WHERE YEAR(OrderDate) = '2024'
-GROUP BY Product
+GROUP BY Month(OrderDate)
+ORDER BY Month

 SELECT TOP 5 CustomerID, SUM(totalsales) AS TotalPurchaseAmount FROM SalesData
 GROUP BY CustomerID
-ORDER BY TotalPurchaseAmount DESC;
+ORDER BY TotalPurchaseAmount DESC

 WITH TotalSales AS (
     SELECT SUM(totalsales) AS OverallTotal